66998756/senior-project/README.md

 https://youtu.be/w5UpWDc0gaA
 ## Document
 All Documents.</br>
-Poster: Poster for the project.
+Poster: Poster for the project.</br>
 Report: Report for the project.